uchicago-capp-camp-2023/lab-web/docs/s3-git-ii/5-exercises.md

 ## Exercises

- 1. As we did at the start of this lab, clone the repository `camp-2-GITHUB_USERNAME` in the `/tmp/USER/capp30121` directory that you have been working with throughout this lab.
+ 1. As we did at the start of this lab, clone the repository `git-ii-{GITHUB_USERNAME}` in the `/tmp/USER/capp30121` directory that you have been working with throughout this lab.
 Be sure to use the SSH URL (beginning with `git@github.com:...`) to clone this repository.

- 2. Generate a merge conflict in the `camp-2-GITHUB_USERNAME` repository.
+ 2. Generate a merge conflict in the `git-ii-{GITHUB_USERNAME}` repository.
 Edit `hello.py` in the home repository by changing `World!` to your name:

     ```
     print("Hello, YOUR_NAME!")